prem-rg2005/weather-pal/README.md

 Repository that holds demo code for a simple weather app

 ## App summary
-Xcode version used: 13.4.1 (Rosetta not enabled for Apple chip) Simulators used for testing: iPhone 13 Pro Max, iPhone 8
+    1. Xcode version used: 13.4.1 (Rosetta not enabled for Apple chip)
+    2. Simulators used for testing: iPhone 13 Pro Max, iPhone 12 Pro Max, iPhone 12 Mini, iPhone 8
+    3. Dependency Manager: Cocoapods
+    4. Third party library: `SDWebImage`

 This simple app shows the user a single screen which retrieves his / her location using CoreLocation framework.
 User's coordinates are then passed on as parameters to the API (from `https://openweathermap.org/api`) whose response is stored in the model class (WeatherData).

-A UITableView is used to display 3 UITableViewCells that show the below information: -
+A UITableView is used to display 3 UITableViewCells that show the below information:
     1. Current location, temperature, weather description, high temperature and low temperature
     2. Hourly weather forecast
     3. Daily weather forecast (for the whole week)